Are you tired of typing on unresponsive and unsatisfying keyboards? Look no further than mechanical keyboards!

 - On applying pressure from the keycap, the mechanical switch gets pressed.
 However, it requires a certain amount of force to actuate known as actuation force due to the presence of a metal spring within the switch that causes stiffness to be present.

-- The spring compresses and the mechanical switch’s stem goes down, and finally, the metal contacts touch the PCB completing the circuit.
+- The spring compresses the mechanical switch’s stem goes down, and finally, the metal contacts touch the PCB completing the circuit.

 - This now sends a signal to the computer that a click has been noted.